 “If I had to choose between betraying my country and betraying my friend, I hope I should have the guts to betray my country.” - E.M.
 Forster

-Today's video features the original theatrical trailer for the acclaimed 1984 feature film adaptation of E.M.
+Today's video features a complete reading of E.M.
 Forster's classic novel, A Passage to India.
 Enjoy!